cmpietro/cmpietro/README.md

 ## INTRO

 My name is Carol Kadish and I have two main passions; Data and Yoga.
-I currently am a TA for Trilogy at Case Western University for the Data Science Course and I am a part-time Yoga instructor.
+I am currently working as a teachers assistant (TA) for Trilogy at Case Western University for the Data Science Course.
+I am also working as a part-time Yoga instructor helping private clients virtually or outdoors.

 ## STATS